akumarnc/DevOps-NC/README.md

 # iac-vm-terraform
-Infrastructure as Code using Terraform for Azure VM and CI/CD using Github Actions
+Infrastructure as Code using Terraform for Azure VM and CI/CD using Github Actions workflow.